 As a new yogi, I read a lot about Eastern spirituality and philosophy.
 I was especially drawn to the Buddhist teachings of Thich Naht Hanh and Pema Chodron, among others.
-On a meditation retreat led by Buddhist monk Bhante Wimala, I learned about mindfulness and many other forms of meditation.
-I also explored the eye-opening work of Buddhist psychologist Mark Epstein, whose book Thoughts Without a Thinker blew my mind at the same time I worked to stop relying on it!
+On a meditation retreat led by Buddhist monk Bhante Wimala, I learned about mindfulness and other forms of meditation.
+I also explored the eye-opening work of Buddhist psychologist Mark Epstein, whose book Thoughts Without a Thinker blew my mind at the same time I was working to stop relying on it!

 What is the Connection between Yoga and Buddhism?

-Yoga—which means union—is connected to everything.
+Yoga, which means union, is connected to everything.
 So, of course we can find a connection between yoga and Buddhism.
 I’m all about finding connections, whether between yoga and Western religion, yoga and Buddhism, and even yoga and baseball!

 The yamas of yoga and the eightfold path of Buddhism have striking similarities.
 For example, the fourth tenet of Buddhism—right action—is similar to ahimsa (kindness), the first yama.
 The third Buddhist tenet is right speech, which will remind yogis of the second yama—satya (truthfulness).
 Both traditions espouse minimizing the allure of the senses as well.

 Karma is another concept yoga and Buddhism have in common.
 The idea of karma is that all actions have consequences, and we need to keep this in mind when we make choices in our daily lives.
 We cannot escape the consequences of our actions.